Clinical Neuromuscular

 • Conduction velocity: distance ÷ (proximal latency − distal latency); reflects myelination status

-• F-wave: late response from antidromic activation of anterior horn cells → orthodromic return; tests entire motor nerve length including proximal segments
+• F-wave: late response from antidromic activation of anterior horn cells → orthodromic return; tests entire motor nerve length including proximal segments; only ~1–5% of motor neurons backfire per stimulus, explaining variable latency/amplitude

 Sensory NCS